 Client Relationship Summary

-Prudent Investors Network (Prudent) is registered with the Securities and Exchange Commission as an investment adviser.
-Services and fees differ between an investment adviser and a broker-dealer and it is important for you as a retail investor to understand the differences.
-As an investment adviser, we are paid a percentage of the assets under management or an hourly fee while brokers are paid commissions based on the investment products they recommend and sell.
-Free and simple tools are available to research firms and financial professionals and learn more about investment advisers, broker-dealers and investing at investor.gov.
+Prudent Investors Network (Prudent Investors) is registered with the Securities and Exchange Commission as an investment advisor.
+Services and fees differ between an investment advisor and a broker-dealer and it is important for you as a retail investor to understand the differences.
+As an investment advisor, we are paid a percentage of the assets under management or an hourly fee while brokers are paid commissions based on the investment products they recommend and sell.
+Free and simple tools are available to research firms and financial professionals and learn more about investment advisors, broker-dealers and investing at investor.gov.

 We specialize in investment advisory services for fiduciaries, individuals, high net worth individuals, trusts, estates and other institutions.
 We abide by the fiduciary standard, which means we work directly for you and must place your interests ahead of our own.